You are listening to the Sean Hannity Radio Show Podcast.

 Never happened.

-Same thing's gonna happen in Iran.
+Same thing's going to happen in Iran.

 He just wants to add to it.

-All right, love you both.
+Love you both.

-Jonathan, Rick 800, 941 Shawmill hit the phones when we get back.
+We'll hit the phones when we get back.

-I wish I could sit with Dick, because I've got work to do.
+I wish I could sit with Dick because I've got work to do.

 I'm cleaning out the White House.